When writing applications in Node, you often need to write or read the contents of a file. Node.js provides a

-fs library dedicated for this purpose.
-But how do we deal with filesystem when testing our code?
+fs library dedicated to this purpose.
+But how do we deal with the filesystem when testing our code?

 Mocking individual methods

 The simplest solution is to directly mock individual methods of the

 fs module.
 Let’s assume we have a method that reads the first 5 bytes from a file and checks if its contents start with correct header, for example ”hello”:

 fs.readFile()and read whole file contents, but it’s really a bad idea when we deal with large files.